ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } HpkeConfig;

 opaque HpkePublicKey<1..2^16-1>;
-uint16 HpkeAeadId; // Defined in I-D.irtf-cfrg-hpke
+uint16 HpkeAeadId; // Defined in RFC9180
-uint16 HpkeKemId;  // Defined in I-D.irtf-cfrg-hpke
+uint16 HpkeKemId;  // Defined in RFC9180
-uint16 HpkeKdfId;  // Defined in I-D.irtf-cfrg-hpke
+uint16 HpkeKdfId;  // Defined in RFC9180
 ~~~

 [OPEN ISSUE: Decide whether to expand the width of the id, or support multiple
 cipher suites (a la OHTTP/ECH).]

-The client MUST abort if any of the following happen for any `key_config`
+The client MUST abort if any of the following happen for any HPKE config
 request:

 * the client and aggregator failed to establish a secure,
   aggregator-authenticated channel;
-* the GET request failed or didn't return a valid key config; or
+* the GET request failed or didn't return a valid HPKE configuration; or
-* the key config specifies a KEM, KDF, or AEAD algorithm the client doesn't
+* the HPKE configuration specifies a KEM, KDF, or AEAD algorithm the client
-  recognize.
+  doesn't recognize.

 Aggregators SHOULD use HTTP caching to permit client-side caching of this
 resource {{!RFC5861}}.
 Aggregators SHOULD favor long cache lifetimes to avoid